Bayesian Embeddings for Few-Shot Open World Recognition: Problem Statement

 \section{Problem Statement}

-In this work, we aim to develop a classification model that is able to detect novel classes during deployment.
-Moreover, the model must be able to incorporate a small number of examples of a novel class to rapidly improve performance.
-With these characteristics in mind, we build on the \textit{open-world recognition} (OWR) setting~\cite{bendale2015openworld} and extend it to the few-shot domain via \textit{small-context} and \textit{large-context} variants.
-We adopt the class taxonomy proposed by~\cite{geng2020recent} as follows:
+In this work, we aim to develop a classification model that is able to continuously detect novel classes during deployment and incorporate examples of these novel classes to rapidly improve predictive performance.
+The evaluation setting is continuous and online: our predictive model is given an image, makes a (probabilistic) label prediction, and then receives the image label.

-\begin{itemize} \item \textbf{Known-known classes}, which have labeled data available at training time. \item \textbf{Unknown-known classes}, which have no labeled data available at training time, however, labels are available at test time. \item \textbf{Unknown-unknown classes}, which have no labeled data available at either training time or test time.
-Note that in the OWR setting, once a label is provided, unknown-unknown classes will transition to unknown-known classes. \end{itemize}